panglesd/slipshow/docs/figures-bit-by-bit.rst

    {reveal=my-square}

-It only remains to know how to add identifiers and classes.
+All that remains is to know how to add identifiers and classes to the SVG elements.

 In Inkscape
 -----------